obestwalter/obestwalter.github.io/README.md

     curl -sf https://www.getlektor.com/install.sh | sh
     pip install -e .

 Hopefully installing lektor with pip and Python3 is possible soonish.
-Then lektor would just be a dependency of this project.
+Then lektor would just be a dependency of this project and I can write my helper scripts in Python3.

 The inbuilt pygments plugin has a bug (creates wrong class name 'highlight' instead of 'hll').
 I use my own stylesheet with adapted class name atm.
 Hint: list themes with `pygmentize -L` and generate css files with `pygmentize -S <theme name> -f html > <file name>.css`